popeadam/Kometa/docs/kometa/guides/order.md

 #### Sorting the **collections** within the **groups** of Default collections

-You can re-order collections within each Defaults file using the `order_<<key>>` template variable. <<key>> refers to the identifier that Kometa uses for each collection, which you can find on the relevant default's wiki page.
+You can re-order collections within each Defaults File using the `order_<<key>>` Template Variable. <<key>> refers to the identifier that Kometa uses for each collection, which you can find on the relevant default's wiki page.

-???+ example "Example 4 - Reordering Collections within a Kometa Defaults file"
+???+ example "Example 4 - Reordering Collections within a Kometa Defaults File"

     ```yaml
     libraries: